Skip Navigation

 Fruit

-Fruits are important to add to your meal because they are packed with fiber, vitamins, minerals, and antioxidants.
+Fruits are a great addition to breakfast.
+They provide fiber, vitamins, minerals, and antioxidants.
 Adding fruit to your breakfast is easy.
 Try fresh, frozen, canned, or dried.
-If using canned, choose fruit packed in fruit juice or water instead of light or heavy syrup.
-If you choose fruit in syrup, rinse it off with water to reduce the sugar.
-Frozen fruit with yogurt or milk can easily be made into a smoothie, for a quick, on-the-go breakfast.
-Fresh fruits can be added to just about anything.
-Add berries to your hot or cold cereal or include a banana, apple, or orange on the side.
-Dried fruit is another good option, although it is higher in calories than its fresh fruit form.
-It can be added with nuts to oatmeal or any hot or cold cereal.
+If using canned, choose fruit packed in 100% fruit juice or water instead of light or heavy syrup.
+If you choose fruit in syrup, rinse it off with water to reduce the sugar content.
+Frozen fruit with spinach and yogurt or milk blends easily into a smoothie for a quick, on-the-go breakfast.
+Add fresh fruits like berries to hot or cold cereal.
+Or include a banana, apple, or orange on the side.
+Dried fruit is another convenient option, although it is higher in calories than its fresh fruit form.
+It pairs well with nuts in oatmeal or any hot or cold cereal.

 Vegetables

-Adding vegetables to your breakfast may require creativity.
-Vegetables are just as important as every other food group.
-Like fruits, they contain important vitamins, minerals, antioxidants, and fiber.
-Include them in your breakfast by adding fresh or frozen vegetables to an omelet or scrambled eggs, such as peppers, broccoli, avocado, or spinach.
-You can also add grated carrots or zucchini to pancakes, muffins, or bread to add extra nutrients.
-Frittatas or quiches provide a great base for vegetables like spinach, tomatoes, or broccoli rabe.
-Try making mini-quiche in muffin pans, freezing them, and reheating when needed for a quick, on-the-go breakfast.
-Also, add vegetables to your breakfast smoothie, such as spinach, kale, or avocado for smoothness, fiber, and antioxidants.
+Adding vegetables to your breakfast may take a little creativity, but it's well worth the effort.
+Like fruits, vegetables are rich in fiber, vitamins, minerals, and antioxidants.
+Include them in your breakfast by adding fresh or frozen vegetables such as peppers, broccoli, avocado or spinach to an omelet or scrambled eggs.
+Add grated carrots or zucchini to pancakes, muffins, or bread to add extra nutrients.
+Frittatas or quiches provide a great base for vegetables like spinach, peppers, tomatoes, or broccoli rabe.
+Try making mini quiche in muffin pans.
+Freeze them, then reheat when needed for a quick, on-the-go breakfast.
+Also, blend vegetables into a breakfast smoothie.
+Add spinach, kale, or avocado for added fiber, nutrients, and a thicker, creamy texture.

 For More Information

-The Rutgers Cooperative Extension Department of Family and Community Health Sciences (FCHS) works with families, schools, and communities to promote healthy eating and active lifestyles.
-Visit njaes.rutgers.edu/fchs for information on all of our programs and learn how to bring them to your school, worksite, or community organization.
+The Department of Family and Community Health Sciences (FCHS) works with families, schools and communities to promote healthy eating and active lifestyles.
+Visit extension.rutgers.edu/fchs for information on our programs and learn how to bring them to your school, worksite, or community organization.

 Recipes